iranunchained/secure-drop/README.md

 docker compose up
 ```

-The server will be listening on 4200 port.
+The server will be listening on port 4200 (exposed to Docker host on port 80).